jared-hughes/DesmosText/README.md

 DesmosText serves as a near one-to-one mapping between Desmos graphs in JSON and human-readable text files.
 DesmosText uses the `.dest` file extension.

+WARNING: DesmosText is not yet stable.
+Do not use it with the expectation that `.dest` files will continue to work in the future.

 Some goals for DesmosText:

 - Provide a simple human-readable format for Desmos graphs, allowing: